othercriteria/vibectl/TESTING.md

 ### Python Versions

-Vibectl supports and is tested on:
-- Python 3.10
-- Python 3.11
+`vibectl` aims to support recent, stable Python versions.
+We currently test against:

-- Python 3.12
+- Python 3.11+

 These versions are tested in our CI/CD pipeline using GitHub Actions.

+### Additional Requirements

+- `kubectl`
+- Access to a Kubernetes cluster
+- An LLM API key

 ## Test Types